Showing posts with label Atari Falcon. Show all posts

 What a freakishly awesome race this is!!
 In fact, I could end my review right now but let's waffle on for a little longer - to say that I've enjoyed this game is an understatement.
 However, it isn't without faults: slamming into roadside objects can stop you dead - even if that object is a spectator!
 Starting off from zero feels lethargic, almost as if you're behind the wheel of a Kia.
 The strangest thing is when the countdown timer begins before the green light appears...

-However, let's stop nitpicking because Racer 2 is a stonker with great graphics, roaring sounds, unique tracks, and superb controls.
-This is one utterly addictive experience and one of the best arcade games I've played.
+However, let's stop nitpicking because Racer 2 is a stonker!
+Great graphics, roaring sounds, unique tracks, and superb controls.
+This is an utterly addictive experience and one of the best arcade games I've played.
 It proves the power of the Falcon and to think this isn't even commercial.
 An extraordinary racer I highly recommend, even in emulation!!

 Falcon peeps should download Racer 2 now!